mrjackwills/oxker/README.md

 ```shell
 oxker
 ```
-In application controls, these can be customized with the [config file](#Config-File)
+In application controls, these, amongst many other settings, can be customized with the [config file](#Config-File)
 | button| result|
 |--|--|
 | ```( tab )``` or ```( shift+tab )``` | Change panel, clicking on a panel also changes the selected panel.|